 Chemical Peel Costs

 According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for a chemical peel in 2020 was $519.
 This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.
 The total fee for a Chemical Peel can vary considerably depending on the region of the country, the type of chemical peel (light, medium or deep) and the patient's specific needs.

 Health insurance will usually not cover the cost of a chemical peel performed for cosmetic purposes.
 However, a chemical peel may be covered if the procedure is performed to treat pre-cancerous growths or certain types of scars.
 Check with your insurance company to find out if a chemical peel is covered and to determine the eligibility requirements.

 Chemical Peel Consultation

-If you decide that you might benefit from a chemical peel, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-At the consultation, the doctor will perform a physical examination to evaluate the condition of your skin and take a complete medical history.
+Prior to your chemical peel, you will have a consultation to evaluate the condition of your skin and take a complete medical history.
 Be sure to tell the surgeon if you have a family history of heart disease, recurring cold sores or fever blisters, unusual scarring tendencies or a history of facial x-ray treatments.

-The surgeon should carefully listen to your goals for your appearance, fully answer all of your questions and explain the different options that are available.
+Your practitioner should carefully listen to your goals for your appearance, fully answer all of your questions and explain the different options that are available.
 He or she may recommend a light, medium or deep chemical peel or an alternative skin resurfacing procedure such as Laser Skin Resurfacing, Dermabrasion or Microdermabrasion.
 The practitioner should give you the full details of the recommended procedure, including the benefits, risks, costs and recovery time.